+35725368683

 What are Cyprus' intellectual property tax regulations?

 The Cyprus IP Box Regime provides a maximum tax rate of 2.5% on income earned from IP assets.
-For details, comparison with other jurisdictions and ineligible assets, see https://ipbox.cy/.
+For details and a comparison with other jurisdictions and ineligible assets, see https://ipbox.cy/.

 How We Can Help?